Deciding to Apply

 21 months.
 Courses begin in August and conclude 21 months later in April/May.

-No, but international ExecMAP opportunities will be made available if you seek an international option as part of your EMBA experience.
+No, but international ExecMAP opportunities will be available if you seek an international option as part of your EMBA experience.

 See our ExecMAP page for more information >